anvetsu/reo/docs/tut.md

 <a name="scripts"></a>
 ## Scripts & Compilation

-Motto source files usually have the extension `.m`.
+Reo source files usually have the extension `.m`.
 Source files can be loaded into the interpreter by invoking the `ld` command.
 It is customary to call `ld` without the `.m` extension.